 All attempts to stave off the pain of separation have been in vain.
 You realize with all clarity that your relationship is over and there is no way to change it.
 This realization triggers deep sadness.
 Maybe you even put the meaning of life in question.
 Life without your partner seems unimaginable.
 You are plagued by doubts and Fears of the future plagued.
 Possibly also play failure and Guilt a role.

 The undoubtedly painful phase of depression must be lived through in order to finally be able to look forward again.
-If you try to skip this phase, the longer you remain in deep sadness.
-Allow your pain, perceive it and accept it.
-After the loss of a loved one, it is okay to grieve.
+If you try to skip this phase, you will remain in deep sadness all the longer.
+Allow your pain, acknowledge it and accept him.
+It is okay to grieve after the loss of a loved one.

-With the term Acceptance many people find difficult.
+With the term Acceptance many people find this difficult.
 Acceptance is often mistakenly equated with resignation.
-However, this is not what it means at all.
-Accepting the end of a partnership rather means letting go of the past and making inner peace with the separation.
-It will never be the same again - and from this point on you will be able to deal with it.
+However, this is by no means the case.
+Rather, accepting the end of a partnership means accepting the Past to let go and make inner peace with the separation.
+It will never be the same again - and from this point on, you will be able to deal with it.

 Because behind every breakup, there may also be a wonderful new beginning.
 For you.
 That you may now put yourself first.
 And it can also be the chance to finally attract the perfect partnership into your life that you have always wanted.